dianario/Google_Data_Analytics/README.md

 # Google Data Analytics

-This repo contains several SQL queries written for BigQuery as part of the Google data analytics certification.
+This repo contains coursework and code examples from the Google Data Analytics certification.
-Multiple independent queries per file.

-Some of topics covered:

--Joins

--Simple calculations

--Temp tables

--Subqueries
+Course 5 contains several SQL queries written for BigQuery, with multiple queries included per file.
+Queries include example joins, simple calculations, temporary tables and nested queries.

+Course 7 covers R programming using the tidyverse package.
+It includes examples of data loading, cleaning, filtering and plotting, as well as generation of data analysis reports in Rmd format.